SttApollo/coaching-program-automation/README.md

 ## The Problem

-The operations team was manually scheduling 4–7 coaching sessions per client sprint, across multiple systems: Google Calendar, a shared spreadsheet, a branded Google Doc schedule, and Trello.
-Each new client took 30–45 minutes to set up.
+The operations team was manually scheduling 4–7 coaching sessions per client sprint across multiple systems: Google Calendar, a shared spreadsheet, a branded Google Doc schedule, and Trello.
+Each new client took hours to set up.
 Rescheduling was even harder — it meant deleting calendar holds one by one, updating the spreadsheet, regenerating the doc, and reposting to Trello.

 The system needed to handle:
 - A rolling 9-sprint program where sprints 1, 5, and 9 have a different session structure
-- Lisa's fixed availability window (11am–3pm MT, weekdays only)
+- The coach's fixed availability window (11am–3pm MT, weekdays only)
-- Client timezones across 8 zones (ET through Sydney)
+- Client time zones across 8 zones (ET through Sydney)
 - Client blackout dates that persist and merge across reschedules
-- A minimum 21-day gap from first session to Embed within each sprint
+- A minimum 21-day gap from the first session to the last session within each sprint
-- Cascading reschedules — moving sprint 3 forward means all subsequent sprints recalculate
+- Cascading reschedules — moving one sprint forward means all subsequent sprints recalculate

 ---